Salesforce

 Search for the address field and insert it into your document

-In the LEAP Document Automation pane, select the field that you have just searched.
+From the LEAP Document Automation pane, double-click on the field to insert.

 The selected field will be inserted at the cursor's position in the Word document.